Multivariate Distributions

 Multivariate Normal Distribution

-In the previous two parts, we developed the covariance matrix and the correlation coefficient as tools for quantifying linear relationships among random variables.
-We also saw in Part 4 that the univariate Gaussian \(\mathcal{N}(\mu, \sigma^2)\) is characterized by its mean and variance.
+In our earlier development of the covariance matrix and the correlation coefficient, we built tools for quantifying linear relationships among random variables.
+We also saw that the univariate Gaussian \(\mathcal{N}(\mu, \sigma^2)\) is characterized by its mean and variance.
 The multivariate normal distribution (MVN) is the natural extension of the Gaussian to random vectors, and it is arguably the most important joint distribution in all of statistics and machine learning.
-Its shape is entirely determined by a mean vector and a covariance matrix, making the concepts from Parts 6 and 7 indispensable for understanding its geometry.
+Its shape is entirely determined by a mean vector and a covariance matrix, making the concepts from our covariance and correlation discussions indispensable for understanding its geometry.

 Definition: Multivariate Normal Distribution